thilina999/NoteZilla/README.md

 Hi I am Nirosh Ubeysinghe from NSBM Green University.
 First of all I would like to thank Mozilla campus club - UWU for give this great opertunity to learn and make crazy things.
 This is my first and only foss hackathon I participated ever.
 I learned more about git github and also how work between android studio and git.
 It's good experience and also got inspiretional insights about foss contribution.

+### (<a href="https://github.com/thilina999">Thilina Dissanayake</a>) - IIT

+Hey, I'm Thilina from IIT.
+CodeZilla 2018 is the first FOSS contribution hackathon which I was able to participate.
+I learned more about github documentation, contributor guides, NodeJs and API.
+Thank you Mozilla Club - UWU for organizing this awesome event.

 ### Dilusha Dasanayaka - University of Kelaniya